U.S. citizen or Permanent Resident

 How the ORC can help

-After reading this website and the official Blakemore Freeman Fellowship website you should attend an information session.
-Info sessions can be found at http://bechtel.stanford.edu/overseas-scholarships
+After reading this website and the official Blakemore Freeman Fellowship website you should fill out the ORC Interest Form (located at either the top of this page or our ORC homepage).
+Next, attend an info session.
+The schedule for current info sessions can be found on the lower left of our ORC homepage: http://bechtel.stanford.edu/overseas-scholarships

 Blakemore Freeman Fellowships

 The Blakemore Foundation was established in 1990 by Thomas and Frances Blakemore to encourage the advanced study of Asian languages and to improve the understanding of Asian fine arts in the United States.
 The Blakemore Foundation offers fellowships to fund a year of advanced language abroad to college graduates using East or Southeast Asian language in their careers.

 The Blakemore Freeman Fellowships are awarded for one year of advanced level language study in East or Southeast Asia in approved language programs.